SCIENCE

 – Problem solving

-The vocabulary the children learn is progressive, and is explicitly taught within every science lesson.
+We are aware that the vocabulary children learn in science is often abstract and complex.
+Therefore, to support pupils to achieve, our curriculum sequences vocabulary in a progressive way , and across school, vocabulary is explicitly taught within every science lesson.
 Dual coding is used to support children in learning the vocabulary.

 Adaptive teaching is utilised in science to support all children to access the curriculum.